ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ~~~

 The order of AggregateContinueResp.prepare_shares MUST match that of the PrepareStep values in
 `AggregateContinueReq.prepare_shares`.
-The helper's response to the leader is an HTTP 200 OK whose body
+The helper's response to the leader is an HTTP status code
-is the AggregateContinueResp and media type is "message/dap-aggregate-continue-resp".
-The helper
+200 OK whose body is the AggregateContinueResp and media type is "message/dap-aggregate-continue-resp".
-then awaits the next message from the leader.
+The helper then awaits the next message from the leader.

 [[OPEN ISSUE: consider relaxing this ordering constraint.
 See issue#217.]]